Andy4495/SWI2C/README.md

 The library does not use any platform-specific code.
 All I/O functions use standard Arduino `pinMode()`, `digitalRead()`, and `digitalWrite()` functions.
 Reading and writing to the I2C device is accomplished by stringing together the basic signaling primitives specified by the protocol.

 There are no hardcoded delays in the code.
+However, the high-level `readFrom()` and `writeTo()` methods are blocking -- they do not return until the message is completed or the clock-stretching timeout has been exceeded.

-In order to support clock-stretching, there is a busy-wait loop in the `sclHi()` method which waits until the SCL line actually goes high before exiting the function.
+The clock-stretching timeout is implemented with a busy-wait loop in the `sclHi()` method which waits until the SCL line actually goes high before exiting the function.
 There is a default timeout of 500 ms before the wait times out and the function returns.
 This delay can be changed on a per-device basis (`setStretchTimeout()`).
 It can also be set to zero if no timeout is desired (which could potentially cause the library to "lock up" if the I2C device does not properly release the SCL line).

 ## Future Updates